 - Apply overtime for all work outside fixed times.
 Taken from the previous example, overtime will be applied for the the segment 5:00 pm - 6:00 pm, since the scheduled shift ended at 5:00 pm.
 Some regions call this option "undertime", since the workers merits overtime even when starting work late.

-For more information of setting up a Pay Class, check out the following help article:
+For more information about setting up a Pay Class, check out the following help article:

 The shift itself is defined as part of the Shift Class.
 Here's more information on setting up shifts: